atadas10/Learn-SQL/sql-best-practises.md

 <h1 align="center" style="color:blue; font-weight: bold;">SQL Best Practices </h1>

 ## Overview
 Writing efficient and readable SQL queries is crucial for database performance and maintainability.
-Adhering to **Best Practice** s can greatly enhance the efficiency, readability, and scalability of your SQL code.
-Below are several key SQL **Best Practice** s,along with examples, to guide you in writing optimal SQL queries.
+Adhering to **Best Practices** can greatly enhance the efficiency, readability, and scalability of your SQL code.
+Below are several key SQL **Best Practices**
+, along with examples, to guide you in writing optimal SQL queries.

 ## 1. SQL Syntax